Nathan Collins: Early life

-Collins was born in Leixlip, County Kildare.
+Collins was born in Confey, Leixlip, County Kildare and attended secondary school at Confey College.

 Club career

 Stoke City

 Collins began his career with youth club Cherry Orchard, where his father David and uncle Eamonn both started their careers.
-He joined English club Stoke City in January 2016 after being recommended by scout Tony Bowen, assistant manager Mark Bowen's brother.
-Collins made his first-team debut on 9 April 2019 away at Swansea City.
+He joined English club Stoke City in January 2016 after being scouted by Tony Bowen, assistant manager Mark Bowen's brother.
+Collins made his first team debut on 9 April 2019 away at Swansea City.
 His first start came ten days later when he played the full 90 minutes of Stoke's 1–0 loss away to Middlesbrough at the Riverside Stadium.
-Collins signed a new five-year contract with Stoke in July 2019.
+Collins signed a five-year contract with Stoke City in July 2019.

 Collins started the first few matches of the 2019–20 season and was given the captain's armband by Nathan Jones against Leeds United, becoming Stoke's youngest captain in the process.
-He was sent off for the first time in his career in an EFL Cup defeat at Crawley Town for a mis-timed challenge on Panutche Camará.
-Collins remained on the fringes of the first team for the rest of the season under the management of Michael O'Neill, making a total of 17 appearances in 2019–20.
-Collins played 27 times in 2020–21 before he suffered a season ending foot injury playing against Norwich City on 13 February 2021.
+He was sent off for the first time in his career in an EFL Cup defeat at Crawley Town for a mistimed challenge on Panutche Camará.
+Collins remained on the fringes of the first team for the rest of the season under the management of Michael O'Neill, making a total of 17 appearances in the 2019–20 season.
+Collins played 27 times in the 2020–21 season before he suffered a season ending foot injury playing against Norwich City on 13 February 2021.

 Burnley

-On 24 June 2021, Collins joined Premier League club Burnley for an undisclosed fee, signing a four-year contract with the club.
-He scored his first two goals for the club in a pair of home ties during April 2022, against Everton and Southampton.
-Collins became a key member of Burnley's side in the second half of the 2021–22 season as the side fought against relegation.
-Burnley were relegated after a 2–1 defeat against Newcastle United on the final day of the season.
+On 24 June 2021, Collins joined the Premier League club Burnley for an undisclosed fee, signing a four-year contract with the club.
+He scored his first two goals for the club in a pair of home game ties during April 2022, against Everton and Southampton.
+Collins became a key member of Burnley's club in the second half of the 2021–22 season as the team fought against relegation.
+Burnley were relegated after a 2–1 defeat against Newcastle United on the final day of the season, a game in which Collins gave away a penalty for handball.

 Wolverhampton Wanderers

-On 12 July 2022, Collins signed for Premier League club Wolverhampton Wanderers on a five-year contract for a fee of £20.5 million, an all-time record transfer fee for an Irish player.

-Collins made his debut competitive appearance for Wolves in 2–1 defeat away to Leeds United on the opening weekend of the 2022–23 Premier League season, playing the full 90 minutes in central defensive pairing with Max Kilman.
+On 12 July 2022, Collins signed with the Premier League club Wolverhampton Wanderers on a five-year contract for a fee of £20.5 million, an all-time record transfer fee for an Irish player.
+Collins made his competitive debut in a 2–1 defeat away to Leeds United on the opening weekend of the 2022–23 Premier League season, playing the full 90 minutes in central defensive pairing with Max Kilman.

-Collins received a straight red card for a high challenge on Jack Grealish during the first-half of Wolves's home Premier League game against Manchester City on 17 September 2022, resulting in a three-match suspension.
+Collins received a straight red card for a high challenge on Jack Grealish during the first half of the Wolves' home Premier League game against Manchester City on 17 September 2022, resulting in a three-match suspension.
 The game ended in a 3–0 loss.